ttodua/winauth-revived/README.md

 ❗   ❗   ❗
-Please Read the <a href="https://github.com/winauth/winauth">original repository's README</a>, as I haven't copy-pasted that text here.
-I have only extended and added some features.
-This is primarily an update over the <a href="https://github.com/Florastamine/winauth">https://github.com/Florastamine/winauth</a> fork (at 2020-09-01).
-I've added only several things:
+Please Read the <a href="https://github.com/winauth/winauth">original repository's README</a> to find out about WinAuth.
+Here we made a new fork (which includes <a href="https://github.com/Florastamine/winauth">Florastamine (2020-09-01)</a> updates: removing support for NET 3.5, Yubikey and some obsolete things).
+We have added some nice features:

 - Search-box to quickly filter the desired sites from list
 - Option to drag &drop QR-image onto the Add-Authenticator window.
 - Option to auto-copy the one-time code if the searched result is single.